-If you were injured at work, our Work Injury Attorneys can help with your case.
+If you were injured at work, our work injury attorneys could help with your case.

-Workers' Compensation laws were created to provide money and medical benefits to a worker who suffers an injury as a result of an occupational accident.
-Our Work Injury Attorneys can help you better understand your rights after being injured in a workplace accident .
-The system was established to protect employees from what could happen if an injury, or even death, occurs from their employment.
+Workers' Compensation laws were created to provide funds and medical benefits to workers who suffered an injury due to an occupational accident.
+Our work injury attorneys can help you better understand your rights after being injured in a workplace accident.
+The workers' compensation system was established to protect employees from an injury, or even death, occurs from their employment.

 In order to protect the legal rights of someone who is injured on the job, many complicated legal issues must be considered and adequately addressed.
-This includes being compliant with a large number of time sensitive deadlines, as well as, knowing how to handle insurance companies.
+This includes being compliant with a large number of time-sensitive deadlines and knowing how to handle insurance companies.

-Hiring an experienced and dedicated Workers' Comp Attorney will help ensure that your worker's compensation claim does not get denied by the insurance carriers.
-More often than not, insurance companies are reluctant to offer an injured employee the compensation they deserve, for many different reasons.
+Hiring an experienced and dedicated workers' comp attorney will help ensure that the insurance carriers do not deny your worker's compensation claim.
+More often than not, insurance companies are reluctant to offer an injured employee the compensation they deserve for many different reasons.

 Insurance companies are often wary of fraud, which can occur if an employee makes a false or exaggerated claim, or they could refuse to pay because it is simply not in their financial interest.
-Your employer might deny the claim as well because they do not want their premiums to increase.
+Your employer might also deny the claim because they do not want their insurance premiums to increase.

-With the help of one of our expert Personal Injury Lawyers, you will have a much greater chance of receiving the benefits you are entitled to after being injured in a work-related accident.
+With the help of one of our expert personal injury lawyers, you will have a much greater chance of receiving the benefits you are entitled to after a work-related accident.
 Our attorneys will gather evidence, such as medical records, safety reports, and speak with any potential eyewitnesses to your accident.
 If your claim is denied, an attorney from our office may be able to file an appeal demanding that you receive the compensatory damages you deserve.

-If you are injured in an accident at work, you should notify your supervisor, boss, manager, etc. There is a 30-day duration in which you must report your injuries; however, it is best to report your accident immediately because the longer you wait insurance companies can begin to question if your injuries actually occurred while on-the-job.
+If you are injured in an accident at work, you should notify your supervisor, boss, manager, etc. There is a 30-day duration in which you must report your injuries.
+However, it is best to report your accident immediately because the longer you wait, insurance companies could begin to question if your injuries actually occurred while on the job.

-Always consider that your accident doesn't become the responsibility of your employer until they are notified of your injury.
-Once your employer is informed, it is their duty to document the injury and begin the benefits process, submitting a claim to their workers' compensation insurance company and notifying your state's board of worker's compensation.
+Always consider that your accident doesn't become your employer's responsibility until they are notified of your injury.
+Once your employer is informed, it is their duty to document the injury, begin the benefits process, submit a claim to their workers' compensation insurance company, and notify your state's board of worker's compensation.

-When you suffer an injury at work, your employer should have a posted panel of at least six approved doctors you may choose from to treat your injuries.
-You may select any doctor on that list for treatments but are restricted to this list of physicians.
+For those who suffer an injury at work, your employer should have a posted panel of at least six approved doctors you may choose from to treat your injuries.
+You may select any doctor on the list for treatments.
 If you want your medical expenses to be covered in your workers' compensation claim, then you must be seen by a workers' comp doctor.
-If you employer fails to post a group of physicians, you may pick a doctor of your choice.
+If your employer fails to post a list of physicians, you may pick a doctor of your choice.

-Unfortunately, some doctors are more concerned with getting you back to work than being certain you are truly well.
-If you feel like your injuries aren't taken seriously than you have the right to choose a different doctor on the list.
-Your workers' comp doctor should be concerned about your recovery and health not just your return to work.
+Unfortunately, some doctors are more concerned with getting you back to work than being certain that you are truly well.
+If you feel like your injuries aren't being taken seriously, you can choose a different doctor on the list.
+Your workers' comp doctor should be concerned about your recovery and health, not just your return to work.

 On the other hand, if you've chosen a doctor and feel your injuries are being handled appropriately and professionally, you're obligated to follow all medical advice and treatment recommended by your physician.
 If you fail to follow your doctor's instructions or consecutively miss scheduled appointments, your workers' compensation claim may be denied.

-An experienced Atlanta Workers Compensation Attorney will help determine whether or not you can receive any additional compensation through a third-party lawsuit if someone other than your employer is to blame for your injuries.
+An experienced workers' compensation attorney will determine whether or not you can receive any additional compensation through a third-party lawsuit if someone other than your employer is to blame for your injuries.

 Working closely with your attorney will prevent you from missing deadlines and ensure that the proper documentation is filled out correctly and promptly.

-Our Work Injury Attorneys believe that you are entitled to workers' compensation benefits and are offering you a free case review with one of our work injury experts.
+Our work injury attorneys believe that you are entitled to workers' compensation benefits.
+We offer new clients a free case review with one of our work injury experts.
 If you have been injured on the job, do not hesitate to call.